Electric Vehicle Fleet and Charging Infrastructure Planning: Literature Review

 \subsection{Capacity Planning}

-The seminal work of \cite{halfin1981heavy} on heavy traffic limits for $\text{G/M/n}$ queues implies that a system operator should staff $\lambda + \sqrt{\lambda}$ servers, where $\lambda$ is the offered load.
-We refer the reader to \cite{reed2009g} for the more general case of $\text{G/G/n}$ queue and the survey papers \cite{gans2003telephone, aksin2007modern} for further reading.
-The capacity planning implications of this stream of work do not translate directly to models with a spatial aspect as shown in \cite{besbes2022spatial}.
-In particular, the authors consider a stylized spatial model of an on-demand transportation platform by approximating the pickup time by the expected distance of the closest available vehicle and show that a higher staffing of $\lambda + \lambda^{2/3}$ is needed.
-In their work, the system operator should maintain a higher density of available vehicles to ensure short pickup times.
-We consider a related but considerably more complex system as, in addition to the spatial dimension of the problem, we need to keep track of the SoC of each car which results in a much larger state space.
+The seminal work of \cite{halfin1981heavy} on heavy traffic limits for $G/M/n$ queues implies that a system operator should staff $\lambda + \sqrt{\lambda}$ servers, where $\lambda$ is the offered load (see \cite{reed2009g} for the $G/G/n$ case and \cite{gans2003telephone, aksin2007modern} for surveys).
+This result does not translate directly to a spatial service system in which the server needs to pick up the customer before service can start, as shown in \cite{besbes2022spatial}.
+We consider a related but considerably more complex system, as in addition to the spatial dimension of the problem, each vehicle has an evolving SoC, resulting in a larger state space.
 Moreover, EVs further introduce the challenge of balancing the SoC across the fleet.
 Our analysis carefully optimizes the tradeoff between SoC and pickup times as opposed to optimizing just for pickup times as in \cite{besbes2022spatial}.
-Our results and scalings are also different due to charging and the possibility of utilizing ``partially" charged vehicles to serve incoming customers.
-For additional works in the space of spatial matching, we refer the interested reader to \cite{spatial_yash, spatial_stanford, benjaafar2022dimensioning}, and to \cite{daganzo2004bounds, lim2017agility} for spatial analysis in the context of supply chain and transportation.
+Our results and scalings are also different due to charging and the option of utilizing ``partially" charged vehicles to serve trips.
+For additional works in the space of spatial matching, we refer the interested reader to \cite{spatial_yash, spatial_stanford, benjaafar2022dimensioning}, and to \cite{daganzo2004bounds} and \cite{lim2017agility} for spatial analysis in the context of supply chain and transportation.